steam3d/help.magicpods.app/docs/features/general-low-battery-notification.md

 | Disable | Slide the slider to the left until the value text changed to `off`                                                                                |

 !!! tip
-    Low battery notification can be read by a narrator.
-Enable reading the MagicPods notification VoiceOver settings.
+    To have the notification read out by a narrator, turn on MagicPods in the VoiceOver settings